drips-network/docs/docs/the-protocol/accounts-in-drips.md

 In this section, we did a deep dive into some of the technical aspects of Drips Protocol's flexible driver-based approach to managing user accounts.
 We also looked at the drivers the Drips Team shipped with Drips V2, which provide developers and users with the option to set up and manage Drips accounts based on either Ethereum addresses or NFTs.
 Hopefully you enjoyed this somewhat technical adventure :)

-One last note, that the Drips Team plans to release more account drivers in the coming months, which should enable entirely new and different kinds of accounts in Drips.
+One last note, the Drips Team plans to release more account drivers in the coming months, which should enable entirely new and different kinds of accounts in Drips.
 Stay tuned for more details!

 [ad]: https://github.com/radicle-dev/drips-js-sdk/blob/v2/src/AddressDriver/AddressDriverClient.ts